David Taylor was named Managing Director for NBNi in June 2017 and is responsible for leading the development and growth of the business.

 Juliette has been with the company since 1994 and thoroughly understands the importance of the personal link between publishers and distribution.
 Her role involves implementation of new publishers into the operational side of the business, as well as the management of the customer services, orders and publisher services teams.
 Before working in distribution Juliette was a Department Manager at Waterstones, and as a result has acquired valuable industry experience in everything from retail to returns.

-As Channel Sales Manager Georgina is responsible for new publisher acquisitions, plus commercial management and development of existing publishers at NBNi.
+As Business Development Manager Georgina is responsible for new publisher acquisitions, plus commercial management and development of existing publishers at NBNi.
 She began her book industry career with Ingram back in 2010 as a sales representative, before going on to manage key trade and professional accounts.
 Throughout her time with the company Georgina has been involved with every aspect of Ingram’s offering - from POD to digital to niche publications, and has amassed a wealth of experience by working closely with clients across the publishing ecosystem.
-She stepped into the role of Channel Sales Manager in March 2019, and, if she hasn’t already, will soon become a familiar contact to all of NBNi’s eclectic client base.
+She stepped into the role of Business Development Manager in March 2019, and, if she hasn’t already, will soon become a familiar contact to all of NBNi’s eclectic client base.

 A veteran of book distribution since 1996, Neil has a wealth of knowledge and practical experience in warehousing and logistics.
 With responsibility for everything in the warehouse from goods in to the operation of our substantial high bay locations, Neil's oversight is vital to the running of the organisation.
 His stated aim is to provide consistently excellent service to both our clients and customers, something he's been doing successfully as a manager since 2010.